 - Good Reviews are GOLD for Authority

-How to Rank Articles in 2021
+How to Rank Articles

 If you want your articles to rank these days, you have to put in a bit more effort into them than we used to be able to get away with.
 First and foremost, if your website is full of articles and none of those articles receive any visits, you can forget about that article ranking; particularly if no other websites are linking to that article.